-Ioannis Metaxas was born in Ithaca at April 12, 1871.
-His family roots refer in Byzantium.
-For more than 500 years, the Metaxas family offered warriors, diplomats, politicians, thinking men, revolutionists and clerics.
-The head of the Metaxas family was Markos Antonios, who was advisor and co-warrior of the Emperor Constantinos Palaiologos.
+Ioannis Metaxas was born in Ithaca on April 12, 1871.
+His family roots traced back to the Byzantine nobility based in Constantinople.
+The head of the Metaxas family was Markos Antonios, who was advisor and co-warrior of the Byzantine emperor Konstantinos Palaiologos.

-At this time, the “Great Idea” for “Magna Grecia” has earned the general population.
-In 1894, the Patriotic Movement develops on laographic and historical bases and a military action via the “Ethniki Etaireia” (“National Society”).
-Ioannis Metaxas joins that movement with lots of officers such as Pavlos Melas and Mazarakis.
-In this movement there are artists and thinking men, like Xenopoulos, Karkavitsas, Palamas, Lytras, Zeppos, Svoronos, Politis, etc. In the mean time, Metaxas realizes that the liberty of our slaved brothers shall come only by our own powers, but only after we get military prepared.
+At this time, the “Great Idea” for “Greater Greece” had gained traction among the general population.
+In 1894, the Patriotic Movement developed on laographic and historical bases and a military action via the “Ethniki Etaireia” (“National Society”).
+Ioannis Metaxas joined that movement with lots of officers such as Pavlos Melas and Mazarakis.
+In this movement there were artists and thinkers, like Xenopoulos, Karkavitsas, Palamas, Lytras, Zeppos, Svoronos, Politis, etc. In the mean time, Metaxas realized that the liberty of our slaved brothers shall come only by our own powers, but only after we get military prepared.

-King Constantine congratulates Metaxas for his offer at the unfortunate war of 1897 and asks him to study at the “War Academy” of Berlin.
-He does join the Academy.
-As usual, he was an excellent student which made the authors of the Academy to write a sign on a wall, writing: “NO UNSOLVED PROBLEM FOR IOANNIS METAXAS” (“NICHT PROBLEM UNGELÖST FÜR IOANNIS METAXAS”).
-He graduates with excellent degrees and takes a tour in several European cities and returns in Athens where he offers his serves on the reorganization of the Greek army.
+King Constantine congratulated Metaxas for his offer at the unfortunate war of 1897 and asked him to study at the “War Academy” of Berlin.
+He joined the Kriegsakademie.
+As before, he emerged as an excellent student which prompted the professors of the Academy to write a sign on a wall, saying: “NO UNSOLVED PROBLEM FOR IOANNIS METAXAS” (“NICHT PROBLEM UNGELÖST FÜR IOANNIS METAXAS”).
+He graduated with excellent degrees and took a tour through several European cities and returned to Athens where he offered his talent to the reorganization of the Greek Army.